IBM/AutoXAI4Omics/MANUAL.md

 }
 ```
 ### General remarks
-* Note that the .json file needs to be in the directory called `configs`.
+#* Note that the .json file needs to be in the directory called `configs`.
 * If a value for a parameter in the json file is not provided, the value should `null` or "".
 * There are specific pre-processing parameters for `data_type` = { `microbiome`, `gene_expression`, `metabolomic`, `tabular`}.
 The `data_type` can have any other value or be an empty string (e.g. "proteomic", "", etc.),  but those will not invoke any special pre-processing
+* For categorical data, phenotypes are listed in alphabetical order in the results

 We refer to two types of input files; Input data files hold your dataset e.g. microbiome/gene expression/metabolomic/tabular data and metadata files hold the target you are trying to predict from the input data
 * Input data files for microbiome data are expected to be in the format .biom